falsephd/falsephd/README.md

-feel free to int preferably whisper im really awkward meeting new people LMAAOO my bad shlawg
+whisper to int pretty pls